fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 Once submitted, the status indicates *"Submitted"* and the campaign information can’t be modified without Microsoft Support intervention.

+> [!Note]
-If The Campaign Registry rejects your campaign submission, a case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
+> If The Campaign Registry *rejects* your campaign submission, a Microsoft case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
 You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and navigating to the tab for **My Company Cases**.
 Open the case, and you can interact with the Telephone Number Services - Service Desk team about the details and status of the case.

 ## Considerations